ThinkParQ/beegfs-csi-driver/docs/deployment.md

-* To pass custom configuration to the driver, add the desired parameters from [General Configuration](#general-configuration) to *deploy/k8s/prod/csi-beegfs-config.yaml* (or another overlay) before deploying.
+* To pass custom configuration to the driver, add the desired parameters from [General Configuration](#general-configuration) to *deploy/k8s/overlays/my-overlay/csi-beegfs-config.yaml* before deploying.
   The resulting deployment will automatically include a correctly formed ConfigMap.
-See *deploy/k8s/prod/csi-beegfs-config-example.yaml* for an example file.
+See *deploy/k8s/overlays/examples/csi-beegfs-config.yaml* for an example file.
-* To pass connAuth configuration to the driver, modify *deploy/k8s/prod/csi-beegfs-connauth.yaml* (or another overlay) before deploying.
+* To pass connAuth configuration to the driver, modify *deploy/k8s/overlays/my-overlay/csi-beegfs-connauth.yaml* before deploying.
   The resulting deployment will automatically include a correctly formed Secret.
-See *deploy/k8s/prod/csi-beegfs-config-connauth-example.yaml* for an example file.
+See *deploy/k8s/overlays/examples/beegfs-config-connauth.yaml* for an example file.

-To update configuration after initial deployment, modify *deploy/k8s/prod/csi-beegfs-config.yaml* or *deploy/k8s/prod/csi-beegfs-connauth.yaml* and repeat the kubectl deployment step from [Kubernetes Deployment](#kubernetes-deployment).
+To update configuration after initial deployment, modify *deploy/k8s/overlays/my-overlay/csi-beegfs-config.yaml* or *deploy/k8s/overlays/my-overlay/csi-beegfs-connauth.yaml* and repeat the kubectl deployment step from [Kubernetes Deployment](#kubernetes-deployment).
 Kustomize will automatically update all components and restart the driver on all nodes so that it picks up the latest changes.